TomFrost/Bristol/README.md

 ```

 ### Restricting targets to certain types of messages
-Sometimes, even with a severity level, it can be useful to filter out some
+Sometimes, even within a severity level, it can be useful to filter out some
 kinds of log messages.
 Bristol leverages its key/value logging to allow you
 to blacklist or whitelist messages on a target, based on the values of certain
 keys.